obibring/grunt-angular-service/README.md

 ```

 ## The "ngservice" task
-`grunt-angular-service` wraps JavaScript code in calls to either
+`grunt-angular-service` wraps JavaScript libraries in calls to either
 `angular.module().service()`, or `angular.module().factory()`,
-thereby creating code you can inject via Angular's dependency
+thereby creating services you can inject via Angular's dependency
 injection.